Tronald/CoordinateSharp/README.md

 * **Coordinate moving/shifting:** Shift coordinates using a distance and bearing, or a distance and target coordinate.
 * **Location based celestial information:** Quickly determine sun set, moon rise, next solar eclipse or even zodiac signs at the input location.
 * **Property change notification:** All properties automatically adjust as the `Coordinate` changes.
 For example, changing the `GeoDate` will cause all celestial times to recalculate.
 Adjusting a `Coordinate` latitudinal seconds, will retrigger all coordinate conversions and celestial data so your information is always up to date.
+* **Geo-Fencing:** Define a perimeter and determine if your coordinate is within or near polylines.

 ### Guides